The new Help to Buy Equity Loan: here’s what you need to know

 Are you considering using the Help to Buy Equity Loan scheme to buy a home?
 Then it’s essential you know about major changes happening when the current scheme ends in March 2021.

-The new Help to Buy Equity Loan scheme that’s replacing the existing one next April has different rules.
+The new Help to Buy Equity Loan scheme that’s replacing the existing one in April 2021 has different rules.
 You may find there's a dramatic impact on the value of property you’ll be able to buy.
 Plus it could even mean you’re no longer eligible to use the scheme.

 What are Help to Buy Equity Loans?